ihmeuw/cascade-at/docs/user/dismodat.rst

    in age and the next-greater in time.
 As with value priors, these are specified in the Cascade as part of the :py:class:`PriorGrid <cascade.model.grids.PriorGrid>`.

-The random effect for locations is also a continous quantity.
+The random effect for locations is also a continuous quantity.

 .. _dismod-hierarchical: